blawson69/DoorMaster/README.md

 All Tiles will get a GM-only aura to indicate if they are in the correct position; a green aura means it is correct, and a red one indicates an incorrect position.
 When the door is unlocked, the Tiles will be disabled and the auras will disappear.
 Decoys will not get an aura regardless of their position.

 [Triggers](#triggers) are provided to let you to set your [trapped door](#trapped-doors) to trigger on incorrect Tile settings.
+You can also set the door to [automatically open](#auto-open) when unlocked.

 **Note:** You _cannot_ use Tiles along with Dials on the same door.
 If any Dials are set on a door, all Tile and Decoy tokens will be ignored.

-## DoorMaster Characters
+## User Actions

 DoorMaster characters are created automatically when you first install the script, and are set on the appropriate tokens to allow players to interact with them.
 These characters are essential for player interaction and *must not be deleted.* Deleted DoorMaster characters will be re-created if the sandbox is restarted, but doors connected to the old character will lose functionality.

 The "DoorMaster" characters are used for all visible doors and provide some combination of the following token action buttons:
-- **Use** - Use a door or switch.
+- **Use** - Use a door or Switch.
 This should be the first button used.
 It will open and close Unlocked doors, and provides feedback on the State of the door if it cannot be opened.
 - **Pick** - This button begins the steps to make an attempt to pick a lock.
 If the player controls more than one character represented on the page, they will be asked to select which character is making the attempt.
 The list of characters will only include characters to which the player has specifically been assigned control, i.e. no character with the "All Players" assignment.

   The player will then be provided a "Pick Lock" button which will allow them to select the Dexterity skill to use for the attempt and to indicate if that character has Advantage or Disadvantage on the roll.
 The GM will be notified of all attempts to pick a lock.